 Ongoing Dress Code violations of 2 or more will result in a referral for defiance.
-1^{st} referral = verbal warning; 2^{nd} referral = verbal warning and parent contact; 3^{rd} referral = parent contact and detention; 4^{th} referral = ISS mandatory parent conference for non-compliance.
+1st referral = verbal warning; 2nd referral = verbal warning and parent contact; 3rd referral = parent contact and detention; 4th referral = ISS mandatory parent conference for non-compliance.
 Continued violations will result in the administration's disciplinary action.

-All students will be assessed for appropriate Conrad uniform throughout the day and thereafter.
+All students will be assessed for dress code throughout the day and thereafter.
 At the beginning of every first period, teachers will write a referral on students in violation of the dress code.